0nerror/ScreenRecorder-Electron-Example/README.md

 for example Youtube, and capture the streamed footage and record it to a .webm file on their PC

 Instructions:
-Clone repository
+Clone repository,
-switch to cloned directory
+switch to cloned directory,
-npm install
+type npm install,
 npm start